 The "Microsensor Challenge 2019" of the AIRLAB (AirParif Laboratory) therefore aims to clarify these points.

-The winners, NanoSense and Pando2, have thus created a global solution for air quality monitoring and management, combining the metrological expertise of NanoSense with the data restitution and analysis technology of Pando2.
+The winners, NanoSense and Pando2, have thus created a comprehensive air quality monitoring and management solution, combining NanoSense 's metrological expertise with Pando2's data restitution and analysis technology.

 Article published on February 4, 2020 on the Cahiers Techniques du Bâtiment website, in the Innovation tab.